JayMan91/JayMan91.github.io/_pages/about.md

 # Teaching Experience
-* I am working as a teaching assistant in the [Fundamentals of AI course](https://onderwijsaanbod.kuleuven.be/2025/syllabi/e/H02A0CE.htm) at KU Leuven.
+* I have worked as a teaching assistant in the [Fundamentals of AI course](https://onderwijsaanbod.kuleuven.be/2025/syllabi/e/H02A0CE.htm) at KU Leuven.

 * I delivered a guest lecture in the course [Declarative Problem Solving Paradigms in AI](https://onderwijsaanbod.kuleuven.be/syllabi/e/H02A3AE.htm#activetab=doelstellingen_idp1521920) at KU Leuven, where I introduced Decision-Focused Learning to master's students.